 Tending to houseplants can be quite different from tending to garden beds.
 If you aren’t used to any form of container growing, you may be wondering, “How much water does a plant need to grow?”
-Since plants outside are also exposed to weather conditions and other environmental factors, they will have slightly different care needs than plants grown indoors.
+Since plants outside are also exposed to weather conditions and other environmental factors, they have slightly different care needs than plants grown indoors.
+Read on to learn more about houseplant water needs.

 You always want to put your plants in pots that have sufficient drainage.
-This will allow you to thoroughly water them until some drips into the tray.
-There is still a concern of overwatering, but giving the excess water a place to go will ensure that the soil and roots have some to absorb and don’t sit stagnant in soggy soil, which can cause your roots to mold and rot.
+This allows you to thoroughly water them until some drips into the tray.
+There is still a concern about overwatering, but giving the excess water a place to go will ensure that the soil and roots have some to absorb and don’t sit stagnant in soggy soil, which can cause your roots to mold and rot.

 Keep in mind that the size of your plant will also help determine how much water it needs, which is why small plants should never be immediately placed in large pots.
 A small plant won’t need as much water as a big plant, so if it has too much space, there will be an excess of water in the soil around it and drown your plant.
 Similarly, when a plant starts to outgrow its pot, you’ll want to repot it to a larger space to ensure it has the room it needs to grow.
 Otherwise, it may not get enough water for its size.